top of page

 GreenLatinos Summit, 2016, Grand Teton National Park

-As a Mexican-American Latino with roots grounded in the Rio Grande Valley of Texas, I do my best to inspire and encourage young minorities to recognize their education as a path toward an improved, more rewarding life.
-I continue to work as an advisor, mentor, and role model for students of all ages.
+I do my best to inspire and encourage young minorities to recognize education as a path toward an improved, more rewarding life.
+As a first generation college student, I recognize the ripple effect a strong education can have for you (your future) and your family.
+With this lived experience, I continue to work as an advisor, mentor, and role model for all students of all ages.
 I strongly believe in mentoring.
-It is important for young Latinos to have access to an effective mentor - and it is our responsibility to reach out and help our younger professionals network, understand strategy, and build confidence.
+It is important for students to have access to an effective mentor - and it is our responsibility to reach out and help our younger professionals network, understand strategy, and build confidence.

-Further in my career, a Smithsonian Latino grant also enabled me to give back – and take a small group of Latino students from GMU to conduct field work in Kenya, East Africa.
-Each student has since continued toward exciting career opportunities and are carrying the torch for many other future Latino conservation scientists.
+Further in my career, a Smithsonian Latino grant also enabled me to come full circle – and take a small group of Latino students from GMU to conduct field work with me in Kenya.
+Each student has since continued toward their own exciting career opportunities and are carrying the torch for many other future Latino conservation scientists.

 Helpful links: